isaacg1/isaacg1.github.io/_posts/2023-02-20-chaptgpt-on-probability.md

 and go back to try to correct things.
 ChatGPT never does this,
-presumably because it was trained on text that didn't contain many mistakes, and contained very few examples of people realizing mistakes halfway through and correct them.
+presumably because it was trained on text that didn't contain many mistakes, and contained very few examples of people realizing mistakes halfway through and correcting them.

 ChatGPT performs worst of all on basic arithmetic such as working with fractions, and basic algebra.